Pantene Gold Series Review: The New Gold Standard?

 This pudding is very much like some of the other products in the series, except that it is specifically designed for curly hair.
 You can get the best of both worlds here, by providing your curls a way to become more well-defined, without giving up their softness or natural bounce.
 There are many types of curls out there (and thank goodness for that!), and yours could probably a pick-me-up if they are ones which have been through heating devices or aggressive hair care products.

 This pudding is one way to get the look you want but beware.
-Its consistency can be gel-like -- which is not the best for curls -- and if you use too much of it, it may cause your hair to stiffen up.
+Its consistency can be gel-like – which is not the best for curls – and if you use too much of it, it may cause your hair to stiffen up.
 Unless that is a look and feel you enjoy, refrain from overuse.
 This is a good tip for just about any hair care product, but it seems more fitting here.
 Sometimes curls just go wild, and you may be more tempted to overuse in that case than with ordinary hair.
+Get yours now.

 The Gold Series is a relatively new addition to Pantene’s lineup.
 It may take some time to see how it measures up compared to other lines of hair care products.
 We’ll keep our eyes, ears, and hair follicles open to see what the future holds.